Christochi/Vault-AWS-Credential-Generator/README.md

 # Vault-AWS-Credential-Generator

 ## Description
-Vault generates AWS credentials (with a time-to-live) from Vault's AWS Secrets Engine and uses those credentials to authenticate and  provision an EC2 instance in AWS using Terraform
+Vault generates AWS credentials (with a time-to-live) from Vault's AWS Secrets Engine and Terraform uses the credentials to authenticate and  provision an EC2 instance in AWS
 The Terraform configuration comprises 2 sub-directories: modules and setup

 ### modules